Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-This proves the previous statement on the maximality of the eigenvalue $(\lambda+1)^{\pm1}$ and thus, the proximality of $Ad_g$.
-Corollary \ref{pr1pr} is proved. \end{proof}

-\begin{proposition} Let $G$ be a semisimple Lie group, $T\subset G$ be a maximal $\rr$- split torus.
+\begin{proposition} Let $G$ be a semisimple linear algebraic group, $T\subset G$ be a maximal connected $\rr$- split torus.
 Let $g\in T$ be a proximal element of $G$.
-Then $g$ is also 1- proximal. \end{proposition} \begin{proof} The eigenvalues of $Ad_g$ (which are real, since $Ad_T:\gg\to\gg$ is diagonalizable) are positive, since this is true for $Ad_1=Id$ and the torus $T$ is connected.
+Then $g$ is also 1- proximal. \end{proposition} \begin{proof} The eigenvalues of $Ad_g$ are real, since $Ad_T:\gg\to\gg$ is diagonalizable.
+They are positive, since this is true for $Ad_1=Id$ and the torus $T$ is connected.
 The nonunit eigenvalues are split into pairs of inverses (Proposition \ref{ad+-}).
 Hence, we can order them as follows (distinct indices correspond to distinct (may be multiple) eigenvalues):

 The eigenvalue $\lambda_1$ is simple (proximality).
 One has

 by (\ref{lambdy}).
 This together with (\ref{lambdy}) implies that $\lambda_1-1$ is a simple eigenvalue of $Ad_g-Id$ with maximal modulus.
 Hence, the operator $Ad_g-Id$ is proximal.
 Proposition \ref{prox1pr} is proved. \end{proof}